smithatlanta/analytics-playground/README.md

 ## analytics-plan-runner

-- This will contain a client that takes the plan from the test website and executes it.
+- This will contain a worker that takes the plan from the analytics website and executes it.

 ## Notes

-- I know this stack completely misses the event reconciliation part of the workflow so I'm thinking about adding something that will ingest the events into postgresql and then surface some graphs(possibly in cube.js or some other visualization tool).
+- I know this stack completely misses the event reconciliation part of the workflow so I'm thinking about adding something that will ingest the events into postgresql and then surface some graphs(possibly via cube.js or some other visualization tool).

 - In a real world, high event volume stack, I would probably have a process that loads the events into a Snowflake(or other columnar database) and then use a tool like Looker(or tableau) to view the results.